i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

 - Is a checksum required?
 If we don't have a checksum, we still must xor the leading bytes with something to randomize the b32 chars.
 - Any secret, private key, or public key longer than 32 bytes would exceed the DNS max label length of 63 chars.
 Browsers probably do not care?
+- Encoding the secret may be bad for security, and the b33 will change if the secret does.
+  The URL may leak in headers and cause issues.
+- Encoding the private key is very bad for security, and the b33 will change if the key does.
+  The URL may leak in headers and cause issues.

 Migration